nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_information_and_advice_given.md

 		</tr>
   <tr>
    <td>Information and advice given</td>
-   <td>This includes:-what information-to whom it was given.</td>
+   <td>This includes:- what information-to whom it was given.</td>
    <td>1 only</td>
    <td>M</td>
    <td>Free text description of information and advice given and patient/carer comprehension.
-For this use case this element may also also contain text derived from the  ECDS Emergency Care Discharge Information Given code set (SNOMED CT) :
+For this use case this element may also contain text derived from the  ECDS Emergency Care Discharge Information Given code set (SNOMED CT):
    <br/>Copy of discharge letter NOT provided to patient
-   <br/>Copy of discharge letter provided to patient. <br/>Note:there is no provision to send this information in a coded format.</td>
+   <br/>Copy of discharge letter provided to patient. <br/>Note: there is no provision to send this information in a coded format.</td>
    </tr>
 		<tr>
 		<td colspan="5"><b>* M=Mandatory R=Required O=Optional</b></td>